Thrombotic Thrombocytopenic Purpura (TTP)

 Complete blood count (CBC) findings in patients with thrombotic thrombocytopenic purpura (TTP) are usually as follows:

-Early in the course of illness, schistocytes may not be seen, but, eventually, they will be present.
-Some consider schistocytosis the sine qua non for diagnosis.
+Peripheral blood smears reveal moderate-to-severe schistocytosis.
+Early in the course of the illness, schistocytes may not be seen, but eventually they will be present.
+Some experts consider schistocytosis the sine qua non for diagnosis.

 Prothrombin time (International Normalized Ratio) and activated partial thromboplastin time results typically are normal in both TTP and in hemolytic-uremic syndrome (HUS), although some series report patients with slight elevations on both tests.